MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 For more information, see [Roles and permissions in the Microsoft Store for Business and Education](https://docs.microsoft.com/microsoft-store/roles-and-permissions-microsoft-store-for-business).

-#### Accessing DGSS with your app
+### Register an app
+Follow the instructions on the screen to register an application that will be using Device Guard Signing.
+Note: depending on how you created your app, you may need to have a client secret when you obtain your AAD token.
+If you set your app as a native app, Public client (mobile & desktop) you do not need a client secret.

+Once you register your app, go to API persmission and add the Windows Store for Business API.

-To get DGSS access with your app, your app will need to have the Device Guard signing role.
-The application will get its own AAD token.
-To do this, go to the [Azure portal](https://ms.portal.azure.com/) and when you register your app make sure it it has the Device Guard signing role assigned to it.
+Note: to accessing Device Guard signing with your app, your app will need to ahve Device Guard signing role.

-## Using DGSS with SignTool
+## Using Device Guard signing with SignTool

 Before using SignTool you must [obtain the AAD token in a JSON format](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-oauth-code).
 Ensure that you have the access token and a refresh token.
 We recommend obtaining the refresh token because your access token will expire in one hour.